intel/media-delivery/doc/howto.rst

 Card nodes allow work with the display (modesetting), but come with more strict access control.
-Render nodes do not allow interactions with the display, limited to headless operations and come with relaxed access control.
+Render nodes do not allow interactions with the display, are limited to headless operations and come with relaxed access control.
 In this solutions we use render nodes.

 Ran by default docker does not allow access to any devices.
 To access